 • Acceptance to the 4+1 course sequence is contingent on courses completed at institutions that have transfer equivalence to courses in the Buffalo State early childhood education, childhood education, or combined program.

-• Transfer students should speak to the Elementary Education and Reading Department chair or designee before applying.
+• Transfer students should speak to the Elementary Education, Literacy and Educational Leadership Department chair or designee before applying.
 Please call the department at (716) 878-5916 with questions or to arrange an appointment.

 An acceptable application to the department will include evidence that all requirements for admission to a teacher education program have been met.
 The writing sample for admission to the childhood or early childhood major includes a descriptive account of the applicant’s relevant teaching experience or experience with young children.